LibrariesHacked/library-carpentry/everyone-loves-maps/README.md

 Not only is geographic intelligence powerful and essential to data analysis, but it is fun!
 (Everyone loves maps...)

 Location vs. Place
 ------------------

 What is the difference between location and place?
-We tend to use 'Location' when talking about exact defined points or areas.
-For example, a local government boundary, or the location of a library.
-'Place' is normally more indefinable.
+We tend to use *'Location'* when talking about exact defined points or areas.
+For example, a local government boundary, or the location of a library.  *'Place'* is usually more indefinable.
 It may be 'the North', or 'Abroad', or 'Home'.

 Some examples
 -------------

 Geographic data is important for analysis but maps are also a great (and often beautiful) way of displaying data.
-Much like with graphs though there are many pitfalls.
+Much like with graphs though, there are many pitfalls.
 Let's have a quick look at a couple of maps being used to display the same information but in very different ways.

 [BBC Election 2017 in maps](http://www.bbc.co.uk/news/election-2017-40176349)